Cloth Dolls Antique to Vintage

 Richard G. Krueger Company 1917-1964+ USA, best known for their 1920s-1930s cloth dolls, mask face dolls, rag dolls and stuffed plush animals, also made bent limb baby dolls, rattle head dolls.
 Maintained a relationship with King Innovations, who was the sole licensed manufacturer by Rose O’Neill of cloth stuffed 1929-1930+ Cuddle Kewpies or Cuddly Kewpies dolls, sizes 11, 14 1/2, 17 & 22″ tall, Krueger registered patent 1785800.
 Many of their cloth dolls are similar to Averill, Mollyes and Knickerbocker dolls.
 Doll body and clothing is usually well marked with a cloth tag R G Krueger NYC.
 Krueger filed a trademark patent as late as 1964 and is the last date we could find for this company.
 They also sold plastic or vinyl baby dolls ca. 1960s.

-Live Long Toys Company 1923-1940s Chicago, IL USA, made oilcloth, mostly comic cartoon character dolls designed by Eileen Benoliel; Skeezix, Little Orphan Annie and her dog Sandy, Herby, made actress Esther Starring in “Mama’s Angel Child” oilcloth doll designed by Penny Ross and Chester Gump designed by Sidney Smith are marked with their name.
+1923-1940s Live Long Toys Company of Chicago, IL USA, made oilcloth, mostly comic cartoon character dolls designed by Eileen Benoliel; Skeezix, Little Orphan Annie and her dog Sandy, Herby, made actress Esther Starring in “Mama’s Angel Child” oilcloth doll designed by Penny Ross and Chester Gump designed by Sidney Smith are marked with their name.

-Nelke Corporation cloth dolls 1917-1930, Philadelphia, PA USA, made dolls from single piece of knitted stockinette fabric from the Elk Knitting Mills Company (owned by Harry Nelke), the cloth dolls have bright waterproof painted faces, stuffed with float able Java fabric without using pins or buttons, doll marked with a ribbon label in a diamond shape Nelke.
+1917-1939 Nelke Corporation cloth dolls of Philadelphia, PA USA, made dolls from single piece of knitted stockinette fabric from the Elk Knitting Mills Company (owned by Harry Nelke), the cloth dolls have bright waterproof painted faces, stuffed with float able Java fabric without using pins or buttons, doll marked with a ribbon label in a diamond shape Nelke.
 1918 Nelke Dollies doll, 1920-1929 Gold Dust Twins dolls; Dusty and Goldie 5 1/2″ tall, cloth advertising dolls for Gold Dust washing powder soap, 1921 Nelke Boy doll, Nelke Clown doll, 1923 Nelke Cop doll and the Imp doll, 1923 Diggeldy Dan doll, a cherub like rag doll, 1924-1930 native American Indian dolls, Sailor dolls sizes 12, 14, 18″ tall, some cloth dolls are shown in the 1928 Sears catalog, page 157, Nelke dolls were also distributed by Davis & Voetsch.

-Prager and Rueben Company 1942+, 510 East 73rd Street, New York, NYC, USA, made small US Paratrooper parachute, brown cloth dolls named; Raggy-Doodle 6 3/4″ tall with a mask face, attached clothing and attached parachute that folds back into a pouch on it’s back, WW II (1939-1945) era toy.
+1942+ Prager and Rueben Company 510 East 73rd Street, New York, NYC, USA, made small US Paratrooper parachute, brown cloth dolls named; Raggy-Doodle 6 3/4″ tall with a mask face, attached clothing and attached parachute that folds back into a pouch on it’s back, WW II (1939-1945) era toy.
 Parachute is marked with red ink stamp; Raggy-Doodle, U.S., Parachute Trooper, Design Patent Allowed.
 Patent No. 133160 or 133180 by M. Hoyle.

-Gertrude Rolllinson Doll and The Utley Company 1916-1929 Holyoke, MA – made cloth dolls with twenty coats of paint so they could be washable, dolls have molded painted hair or wigged, closed mouth, open/closed mouth some with painted teeth, some with pierced nostrils, doll mark Rollinson Doll Holyoke, Mass. with a doll in center of the diamond stamp.
+1916-1929 Gertrude Rolllinson Doll and The Utley Company of Holyoke, MA – made cloth dolls with twenty coats of paint so they could be washable, dolls have molded painted hair or wigged, closed mouth, open/closed mouth some with painted teeth, some with pierced nostrils, doll mark Rollinson Doll Holyoke, Mass. with a doll in center of the diamond stamp.

-Shanklin Toy Industry, then Nottingham Toy Industry 1915-1920 ENG – British Toys, made cloth dolls with composition heads or mask faces, cloth bodies usually of stockinet and baby dolls in both black or white.
+Shanklin Toy Industry, then 1915-1920 Nottingham Toy Industry of England – British Toys, made cloth dolls with composition heads or mask faces, cloth bodies usually of stockinet and baby dolls in both black or white.
 1917 Baby Bunting doll, Bambino doll, Betty and Kate Greenaway children dolls, cloth Peddler dolls that can sit or stand wearing black and white swimsuits and hats.
 1918 British Babes dolls, Bye-Bye Baby dolls, Christopher dolls, Jane dolls, Jim doll, Patty doll, Prudence doll, Shirley and Suzanne dolls.
 1919 Baby Ann doll, Miss Peggy doll and a Bather doll.

-WPA Works Progress Administration cloth dolls 1930s USA, provided work for artists and seamstress during the Depression years, cloth dolls painted facial features, yarn hair, about 12″ tall, doll usually marked Michigan W.P.A.
+1930s WPA Works Progress Administration cloth dolls in USA, provided work for artists and seamstress during the Depression years, cloth dolls painted facial features, yarn hair, about 12″ tall, doll usually marked Michigan W.P.A.
 Toy Project, W.P.A.
 Museum Project Wichita, Museum Project 1865 W.P.A., W.P.A.
 Handicraft Project Milwaukee, Wisconsin, W.P.A.
 Macon, Georgia or similar.